Developing Your Musical Expression [Part One]

 - Choose a piece you play well technically so you don’t have to concentrate on mechanics.
 Experiment specifically with fluctuations in:

 - Think of yourself as a storyteller, not with words but with music.
 Let your story take over – be absorbed in the story.
-As you play, visualise a scene that helps you communicate your story.
+As you play, visualize a scene that helps you communicate your story.
 Use experiences from your own life to help you match the emotion of the song.

 - Try the fabulous curricula available at InnerMusician.
 It’s all about expressing story through music.